 You’ll want to keep your lunch small, because you’ll be doing lots of cooking tonight!
 I recommend spending the evening at Lily’s home, learning all of the secrets to making the perfect taco.
 You can even get adventurous and try some fried grasshoppers as an appetizer with your mezcal tasting.

-The class is on the pricier end, but it is truly an unforgettable experience.
+The cooking class is a bit pricier, but it is truly an unforgettable experience that is worth every penny.
 Plus, the tacos you’ll make are some of the best that I’ve ever tried!

 Day 3: Yoga + Beach Time